Null, Identity and Inverse Matrices Worksheets

 In this section we look at three specific types of matrices.
 The null or zero matrix is pretty easy to remember because all of the values of all the elements are zero.
 These can be used to help use define other matrices when we add them to any other array, they do not change the value of any of the elements.
 Identity matrices have many zeroes as well, they have 1s on their main diagonal and 0s everywhere else.
 The are found only square patterns.
 The inverse of a matrix is just like a reciprocal version of it.
 When you multiply a matrix by its inverse the result will be an identity matrix.
 These worksheets and lessons introduce students to three unique forms of matrices and how to operate with.

-- Null Matrix Step-by-step Lesson- Null means zero, students love that one.
+- Null Form Step-by-step Lesson- Null means zero, students love that one.
 Good to start them off with confidence.

-- Guided Lesson - An identity matrix, confirming or disavowing inverse matrices, and another null matrix for you.
+- Guided Lesson - An identity matrix, confirming or disavowing inverse matrices, and another null array for you.

 - Guided Lesson Explanation - The first and last one goes quick.
 The second one takes a bit of time.

-- Practice Worksheet - Write a null matrix with fixed orders, make an identity matrix set, and check for inverses of matrices.
+- Practice Worksheet - Write a null array with fixed orders, make an identity table set, and check for inverses of matrices.